dennisppaul/CIID-ITP2024/PROGRAMMING_BLOCK.md

 #### BLOCK 01 "Variables+Methods+Shapes"

 - TOPIC: the environment
+    - opensource, ben fry + casey reas ( was also at IDII )
     - the sketch
     - play button, terminal, window, tabs
     - the reference